Google Ad Manager – A Guide For Publishers

 Can you use AdSense with Google Ad Manager?

 Of course.
-In fact, it is recommended to publishers use Google AdSense along with Ad Manager in order to maximize ad revenue.
+It is recommended that publishers use Google AdSense and Ad Manager to maximize ad revenue.
 How does it increase revenue?

 You can run multiple other ad networks along with Google AdSense to increase the yield further.
 But make sure that other ad networks are compatible with AdSense.
-A detailed guide on how to run multiple ad networks in Google Ad Manager.
+Here is a detailed guide on how to run multiple ad networks in Google Ad Manager.

 Image Source: Tech Crunch